AntonioC92/AntonioC92/README.md

 - 👋  Hi, I’m @AntonioC92
-- 👨‍💻  I am currently working as Marketing Manager at The Fortia Group, an Investment Bank focused on the lower middle eCommerce Sector.
+- 👨‍💻  I am currently working as Marketing Manager at Grey Dog, a marketing & event agency with clients in the UK and the US
 - 👨‍🎓  I have recently graduated with a Higher Diploma in Data Analytics, with a focus on Data Mining, Machine Learning and Data Visualisation
 - 👀  I’m interested in improving my knowledge of Machine Learning for Marketing
 - 💞️  I’m looking to collaborate on Machine Learning Projects